AsadRahu60/AsadRahu60/README.md

 - 👋 Hi, I’m @AsadRahu60
-- 👀 I’m interested in Data Science and Data Management
+- 👀 I’m interested in Learning and implementing the ideas.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning UI Developement ,Software testing, Data Analytics
 - 💞️ I’m looking to collaborate on different concerning data Munipulation, visualization, prediction.
-- 📫 How to reach me asadrahu60@gmail.com
+- 📫 How to reach me asadulahrahoo60@gmail.com.

 <!---
 AsadRahu60/AsadRahu60 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.